lnsongxf/Metrics2017/README.md

 **Note：
-All the material in this repository are contributed by Zhaopeng Qu & Xiaoguang Ling (Nanjing University) on the purpose of teaching and should not be used for profit.
+All the materials in this repository are contributed by Zhaopeng Qu & Xiaoguang Ling (Nanjing University) on the purpose of teaching and should not be used for profit.
 The authors own the copyright.
 For reprint/citation/reference, pelease note its authors and origin, thanks.**

+**Stata**

 **Lecture 1.
 Introduction (I)**